-Milan had beaten an Aurora team led by junior star Bob Fehrman who was one of the top big men in the entire state of Indiana by eight points, avenging a regular-season loss.
-Almost every Milan player to the man said they were worried about playing Aurora because of the big men they had and that Aurora may have been the best team that they had to play during that entire championship run.
+Milan had beaten an Aurora team led by junior star Bob Fehrman, one of the top big men in the entire state of Indiana by eight points, avenging a regular-season loss.
+Almost every Milan player said they were worried about playing Aurora because of the big men they had and that Aurora may have been the best team they had to play during that entire championship run.
 With that being said, maybe there was a little bit of a letdown after such a big win, and then suddenly you are facing a team that is one of the smallest schools in the state.

 Ronnie Baumann was one of the stars of the Montezuma team, and he recalled that day in March when little Montezuma invaded Indianapolis.
 According to Baumann there was “awe that struck the Aztecs when they first walked into Butler Fieldhouse.”